faelgabriel/elixircd/README.md

 #### Enhanced Commands and Extensions

-- **Capability Negotiation**: Capability negotiation mechanism between clients and servers. ✴️
+- **Capability Negotiation**: Capability negotiation mechanism between clients and servers. ✅
-- **Message Tags**: Additional metadata in messages. ❌
-- **Account Authentication and Registration**: Secure SASL authentication mechanism. ❌
-- **Account Tracking**: Account notifications and tagging. ❌
-- **Away Notifications**: Real-time notifications of user "away" status changes. ❌
-- **Batches**: Sending messages in batches. ❌
 - **Bot Mode**: Identification of bots in channels. ❌
 - **Changing User Properties**: Dynamic updating of user properties. ❌
-- **Client-Only Tags**: Attaching metadata to messages not transmitted to the server. ❌
-- **Echo Message**: Clients receive a copy of their sent messages. ❌
-- **Invite Notify**: Notifications when a user is invited to a channel. ❌
-- **Labeled Responses**: Associating responses with sent commands. ❌
 - **Listing Users**: Enhanced user information in channel queries. ❌
-- **Message IDs**: Unique identifiers for messages. ❌
-- **Monitor**: Efficient tracking of user online/offline status. ❌
-- **Server Time**: Timestamp information for messages. ❌
-- **Standard Replies**: Standardized format for server and client replies. ❌
-- **Strict Transport Security (STS)**: Automatic TLS encryption upgrade. ❌
-- **UTF8ONLY**: Configurable support for UTF-8 only traffic. ✅
 - **WebIRC**: Provision of real IP address for users connecting through gateways. ❌
 - **WebSocket Protocol**: Enabling IRC over WebSockets for web clients. ✅

 #### Commands

-- **CAP**: Negotiate client capabilities with the server. ✴️
+- **CAP**: Negotiate client capabilities with the server. ✅
 - **AUTHENTICATE**: Log in to a client account using SASL authentication. ❌
 - **ACCOUNT**: Notify clients of friends' new logins. ❌
 - **CHGHOST**: Notify clients about changes in friends' usernames and hostnames. ❌